ubc-subbots/Object-Detection-Training/README.md

 ## Code Conventions

-There is a sample file in scripts/sample_package, please reference this file and follow the coding conventions in the file.
+Source files should adhere to the following documentation standards.
+There is a sample file in

-Source files should adhere the following documentation standards.
+scripts/sample_package/sample_py.py for reference.

 ````